franzbu/EnhancedSpaces.spoon/README.md

 ## Menu
-EnhancedSpaces can entirely be controlled using keyboard shortcuts; nevertheless, sometimes it is convenient to do whatever you want to do using a menu -  even more so at the beginning when the muscle memory for the hotkeys is still not at its peak.
+EnhancedSpaces can entirely be controlled using keyboard shortcuts; nevertheless, sometimes it is convenient to do whatever you want to do using a menu -  even more so at the beginning when your muscle memory for the hotkeys might not be at its peak yet.

 EnhancedSpaces' menu can be used to switch to another mSpace, to move a window to another mSpace, to get a window from anther mSpace, and to create references of windows, i.e., the briefly mentioned 'sticky windows', which means that the same window can be shown on more than one mSpace - more about references in the section 'Same Window on More Than One mSpace'.